Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example9/README.md

 * InputStream, Reader - provides access to raw request body
 * OutputStream, Writer - allows to create raw response
 * HttpEntity - a container that provides access to request headers and body
+* Map, Model, Model - to add data to templates as part of view rendering